microsoft/Qcodes/CONTRIBUTING.md

 A good commit is really important (for you writing it in the first place).
 If you need a loving guide all the time you commit, see [here](http://codeinthehole.com/writing/a-useful-template-for-commit-messages/).
 Do not push!
 Unless you are sure about your commits.
 If you have a typo in your commit message, do not push.
 If you added more files/changes that the commit says, do not push.
 In general everything is fixable if you don't push.
 The reason is that on your local machine you can always re-write history and make everything look nice, once pushed is just harder to go back.
 If in doubt, ask and help will be given.
-Nobody was born familiar with git!
+Nobody was born familiar with git, and everybody makes mistakes.

 - Write your new feature or fix.
 Be sure it doesn't break any existing tests, and please write tests that cover your feature as well, or if you are fixing a bug, write a test that would have failed before your fix.
 Our goal is 100% test coverage, and although we are not there, we should always strive to increase our coverage with each new feature.
 Please be aware also that 100% test coverage does NOT necessarily mean 100% logic coverage.
 If (as is often the case in Python) a single line of code can behave differently for different inputs, coverage in itself will not ensure that this is tested.

 NOTE(giulioungaretti) in the future pull-requests that lower the code coverage will be simply marked as failing.

+NOTE(giulioungaretti): maybe running test locally should be simplified, and then unit testing should be run on pull-request, using CI.
+Maybe simplify to a one command that says: if there's enough cover, and all good or fail and where it fails.

 - The standard test commands are listed above under [Running Tests](#running_tests).
 More notes on different test runners can be found in [TESTING](TESTING.md).